Instathings/documentation/docs/guides/on-premise.md

 PARENT_DEVICE_ID=OSja0zzEB
 PROJECT_ID=ZLS75DhL
 ```
-You just have to add to the `env` file the following lines:
+You have to add to the `.env` file the following lines:

 ```bash
 MONGO_URL=mongodb://localhost:27017